JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-integrate-in-existing-app.md

    import shared
    ```

-2. To check that it is properly connected, use the `greeting()` function from the KMM module:
+2. To check that it is properly connected, use the `greeting()` function from the Kotlin Multiplatform module:

     ```Swift
     import SwiftUI